Connect with others who understand.

 Diagnosis

 Your doctor will perform a thorough physical exam of your spine and a neurological exam to test your nerves, muscle function, and reflexes.
-They will also ask about your family history, pain, and any symptoms you may be having.
-If your doctor suspects scoliosis, they will order X-rays of the front and side of your spine while you’re standing up, as well as when you’re bending over.
+They will also ask about your family history, pain, and your symptoms.
+If your doctor thinks you may have scoliosis, they will order X-rays of the front and side of your spine while you’re standing up, as well as when you’re bending over.

 Treatment

-Treatment for adult scoliosis is geared toward treating symptoms, decreasing pain, and improving quality of life.
+Treatment options for neuromuscular scoliosis are geared toward correcting difficulty walking or sitting and improving quality of life.
 Fixing the abnormal curve of the spine is not necessarily the goal.
-Treating symptoms of scoliosis usually includes:
+Treating symptoms of neuromuscular scoliosis might include wheelchair-integrated braces to help improve sitting position.

-You can make small changes to help your postural stability while walking or standing.
+You can make small changes to help your posture while walking or standing.
 These include:

 • Keeping your head and shoulders as upright as possible